Active

 Our Position

-Based upon our analysis, the stark realities of SB 79, and community feedback, the Conservancy supports Option C1, with a key change: we strongly urge the City to exclude all HPOZs, regardless of when they were adopted.
+Based upon our analysis, the stark realities of SB 79, and community feedback, the Conservancy supported Option C1, with a key change: we strongly urged the City to exclude all HPOZs, regardless of when they were adopted.
 This more cautious approach better protects historic resources citywide, more evenly expands opportunities for compatible infill housing, and aligns with Los Angeles’ broader planning efforts, including ongoing Community Plan Updates in the San Fernando Valley and Westside.

 Impacts of Approaches & Options